galaxy-genome-annotation/python-apollo/docs/commands/annotations.rst

 annotations
 ===========

+This section is auto-generated from the help text for the arrow command ``annotations``.

 ``add_attribute`` command
 -------------------------

-This section is auto-generated from the help text for the arrow command ``annotations add_attribute``.

 **Usage**::